MIC-DKFZ/batchgenerators/Readme.md

 use it to stack your augmentations!
 For simple example see `batchgenerators/examples/example_ipynb.ipynb`

+A heavily commented example for using SlimDataLoaderBase and MultithreadedAugmentor is available at:
+`batchgenerators/examples/multithreaded_with_batches.ipynb`.
+It gives an idea of the interplay between the SlimDataLoaderBase and the MultiThreadedAugmentor.
+The example uses the MultiThreadedAugmentor for loading and augmentation on mutiple processes, while covering the entire dataset only once per epoch (basically sampling without replacement).

 We also now have an extensive example for BraTS2017/2018 with both 2D and 3D DataLoader and augmentations:
 `batchgenerators/examples/brats2017/`